 - Grief & Loss

 - Life Transitions.
 Identity.
 Meaning & Purpose

 - Depression and Anxiety

 - Master of Counselling and Human Services (Latrobe University)

 - More than twenty-years counselling experience, both individuals and couples

 Julie also offers sessions via Zoom (a platform similar to Skype).

 Please note that Julie is not registered with Medicare’s Mental Health Plan (MHP).
 The MHP requires a GP’s referral attesting that the patient has a mental health condition and thus allows 6 rebated sessions per year.
 Julie does not offer rebates.
 If you are shopping for ‘price’ it may be worth comparing your out-of-pocket expense to see someone registered with the MHP as often their initial fee is quite high and post rebate there might be very little difference in price.

 Phone: Mob: 0402 003 515 or Hartington Reception (03) 9482 1888

 Reception Hours are 10am-3pm Mon-Sat.
-An after-hours answering service will ensure that you will always be greeted by a ‘real person’ and that your message will be promptly relayed.
-Julie will return your call or email as soon as she can.
-She looks forward to speaking with you.
+Either side of these hours our answering service will ensure you are always greeted by a ‘real person’ and that your message will be relayed to me promptly.
+I will then return your call or email as soon as I can.
+I look forward to speaking with you.
+Julie